dave31415/unicef/README.md

 # unicef

-make a file called params.py in the unicef/unicef directory with the path to the root and data like this
+make a file called params.py in the unicef/unicef directory with the path to the root and data with lines like this

 root_dir = "/Users/davej/TW/unicef"

 data_dir = "/Users/davej/TW/unicef/data"

 Get the .xlsx file and put it into the data directory (Note I had to convert from .xsl to .xlsx and changed the name slightly)

-Install openpyxl if it is not already installed https://openpyxl.readthedocs.org/en/latest/
+Install openpyxl if it is not already installed

+https://openpyxl.readthedocs.org/en/latest/